aspose-slides/Aspose.Slides-Documentation/net/developer-guide/presentation-content/manage-text/wordart/_index.md

 autoShape.ThreeDFormat.Camera.CameraType = CameraPresetType.PerspectiveContrastingRightFacing;
 ```

-The resulting effect will look like the following:
+The resulting text and its shape:

 ![todo:image_alt_text](image-20200930114816-9.png)

-Now let's apply 3D effect to the text:
+We apply a 3D effect to the text with this C# code:

 ``` csharp
 textFrame.TextFrameFormat.ThreeDFormat.BevelBottom.BevelType = BevelPresetType.Circle;